AB091501/pokedex/README.md

 PokeAPI - The source of our Pokémon data, offering a wide range of information.

 🚀 Getting Started<br>
-Prerequisites
+Prerequisites<br>
-Node.js: Version 14 or higher.
+Node.js: Version 14 or higher.<br>
-npm or yarn: Package managers to handle dependencies.
+npm or yarn: Package managers to handle dependencies.<br>

 Installation<br>
 Clone the Repository:<br>